bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ## Conclusion

-I've been very excited about the Kotlin webdev space ever since Compose for Web was announced, and I hope this post has pushed at least one other person over the fence.
+I've been very excited about the Kotlin webdev space ever since Compose HTML was announced, and I hope this post has pushed at least one other person over the fence.

 ### Trying Kobweb